-The majority (5/6) cases occurred after the end of the titration phase.
-Confounding factors included worsening of the underlying pulmonary hypertension (2 cases), arrhythmia (atrial fibrillation), physical excretion (1), vasovagal syncope (1).
-In 1 / 6 cases low blood pressure values were reported on the day of the event, however, in this case riociguat was started at a dose higher than the recommended dose in EU-SmPC and no episodes were reported in further course.
+The majority (5 out of 6) cases occurred after the end of the titration phase.
+Confounding factors included worsening of the underlying pulmonary hypertension (2 cases), arrhythmia (atrial fibrillation), physical excretion (1), vasovagal syncope (1) (post-text listing 29.4.4).
+In 1 out of 6 cases low blood pressure values were reported on the day of the event, however, in this case riociguat was started at a dose higher than the recommended dose in EU-SmPC and no episodes were reported in further course.